+Student Opportunities

-Student Opportunities Student Interviewers 43The Institute provides students with the opportunity to work on authentic research projects.
-Students are trained in research methods and develop skills that enable them to interview participants and accurately record responses.Student Research Hours 2,730Students engaged in research at the Institute completed over 2,700 hours working on a variety of different projects.
-Students experience the rigor of data collection and some go on to analyze and report findings.Student InternshipsInternships provide students the opportunity to work and report findings.
+The Institute provides students with the opportunity to work on authentic research projects.
+Students are trained in research methods and develop skills that enable them to interview participants and accurately record responses.

-Sponsored Projects

-5

-KENNESAW STATE UNIVERSITY

 Internships provide students the opportunity to work on client sponsored research projects while under the supervision of staff.
 Interns can complete up to 20 hours a week and earn class credit during a semester.

-Five different externally funded projects provided opportunities for students to apply the knowledge and skills they obtain in the classroom on real world research activities as part of their educational experience at KSU.
+Several externally funded projects provided opportunities for students to apply the knowledge and skills they obtain in the classroom on real world research activities as part of their educational experience at KSU.

-Contact the Burruss Institute to learn how we can help implement your research needs.
-CONTACT burruss@kennesaw.edu
+Contact the Burruss

+Institute to learn how

+we can help implement

+your research needs.

+CONTACT

+burruss@kennesaw.edu

-3333 Busbee DR MD 3302 Kennesaw, GA 30144 www.burruss.kennesaw.edu
+3333 Busbee DR MD 3302 Kennesaw, GA 30144

+www.burruss.kennesaw.edu